Argentina is a civil law country, and its laws provide for three principal forms of not-for-profit private organizations (NPOs):

 C. Value Added Tax

 Argentina imposes a VAT, with a standard rate of 21% and some items subjected to rates of 10.5% or 27%.
-In principle, there is no minimum threshold of transactions.
-If an NPO has taxable supplies, it must register for VAT purposes or claim exempt status, if applicable.
+In principle, there is no minimum threshold for transactions.
+If an NPO has taxable services, it must register for VAT purposes or claim tax-exempt status, if applicable.

 Foreign grants may be subject to VAT if they consist of movable assets imported through customs.
-A tax-exempt NPO enjoys an exemption from VAT on the services it supplies, including imported services (i.e. rendered abroad and used in Argentina), insofar as the services directly advance the NPO's specific purposes [VAT Law, article 7, subsection h, paragraph 6].
+As a rule, sales of movable assets made by an NPO are subject to VAT at the relevant rates.
+An income tax-exempt NPO enjoys an exemption from VAT on the services it provides, including imported services (i.e., rendered abroad and used in Argentina), insofar as the services directly advance the NPO's specific purposes [VAT Law, Article 7, subsection h, paragraph 6].
+[4]

 D. Other Taxes